Jack Chamberlain (sportsman): Family

 He married Vera Evelyn Ellen Sedgley (1898–1982) on 7 February 1920.
 They had three daughters: twins, Helen, and Joan Mary, and their younger sister, Annette.

-Two of his brothers, Cornelius and Leonard, were also gifted sportsmen, who also league football with Norwood and first-class cricket for South Australia.
+Two of his brothers, Cornelius and Leonard, were also gifted sportsmen, who also played league football with Norwood and first-class cricket for South Australia.

 Employment

 He was employed by the Eastern Extension Telegraph Company for 27 years, and for four years or so, was stationed overseas at various locations in East Asia, including Singapore, Cochin-China, and the Cocos Islands.

 In late 1929, he moved to Eudunda, and took over the license of the Royal Hotel.
 He left Eudunda and moved to Leabrook, in Adelaide in late 1940.

 Sport

 Cricket

 Chamberlain played cricket in the summer and played one first-class match for Western Australia against New South Wales in March 1907.

 Chamberlain played for Norwood initially in 1909; but, during the year, he was relocated to Singapore through his work with the Eastern Extension Telegraph Company.
 While in Singapore he played rugby union and represented the Crown colony in fixtures again the Malay State.

 While serving in Singapore, he played for the Straits Settlements cricket team, appearing in four matches against the Federated Malay States between 1910 and 1913.